 Rob Manners - MSc in Counselling & Psychotherapy.
 UKCP Reg.
 SPTI Mem.

-Whatever your reasons for seeking counselling, it may be one of the most profound choices you could ever make.
+Whatever your reasons for seeking counselling, it may be one of the most best choices you could ever make.

 My Counselling Approach

-I am primarily trained in what’s known as ‘person-centred’ psychotherapy and counselling, which basically means I believe that a therapeutic relationship based on acceptance, empathic understanding, genuineness and trust provides a vehicle for personal growth.
+I am primarily trained in what’s known as Person-Centred psychotherapy and counselling, which basically means I believe in forming a professional relationship based on acceptance, empathy, genuineness and trust (plus humour!).

 The Counselling Environment